Azure/autorest.python/docs/demo.md

 ### POST

 Here we are looking at accepting a body as input and passing it to the service.
-This function is not actually in the QnA authoring cadl, but is more to demonstrate what an input body would look like
+This function is not actually in the authoring cadl, but is more to demonstrate what an input body would look like

 ```cadl
 @doc("Create a project.")